PI-UniA/AutoHybrid/README.rst

 Note
 ====

-:.. warning:: This is a WIP
+⚠️ This is a WIP ⚠️